-- ♣Eligibility of items or services
+- Eligibility of items or services

 - Coordination and partnership with other agencies within or outside the region or discipline

-- ♣Record Keeping
+- Record Keeping

-♣Reporting Requirements
+- Reporting Requirements

-Documentation in support of a Request for Reimbursement
+- Documentation in support of a Request for Reimbursement

-On-Site Monitoring will be conducted by the FDEM or designated personnel.
+On-Site Monitoring will be conducted by FDEM or designated personnel.
 On-site Monitoring visits will be scheduled in advance with the sub-recipient agency POC designated in the grant agreement.

-The FDEM will also conduct coordinated financial and grant file monitoring.
-These monitoring visits will be coordinated with the capability review visits.
+FDEM will also conduct coordinated financial and grant file monitoring.
 Subject matter experts from other agencies within the region or state may be called upon to assist in the form of a peer review as needed.